"What Do You Do?": An Explainer

 In modern professional spaces, networking centers the individual.
 Who can advance my position?
 Which contact increases my opportunity?

 Network weaving zooms out to consider the entire system.
 Where are silos blocking flow?
-Which communities share complementary capacities, but lack connection?
-Who is absent from the room, but essential to the outcome?
+Which communities share complementary capacities but lack connection?
+Who is absent from the room yet essential to the outcome?

-A network weaver maps relationships across a landscape and deliberately strengthens the ties that increase systemic health.
-Health, in this sense, means resilience, trust, information flow, and coordinated action across different contexts.
+A network weaver maps relationships across a landscape and deliberately strengthens the ties that increase systemic health, meaning resilience, trust, information flow, and coordinated action across different contexts.

 Most initiatives operate within one or two of these dimensions.
 A radical free agent operates across them, sensing patterns and strengthening coherence.

-In practice, this looks like convening unlikely collaborators, translating across informational, cultural, and institutional silos, and cultivating shared orientation.
-It often involves quiet relational labor such as introducing people who should know each other, clarifying misunderstandings, or aligning local initiatives with broader efforts.
+In practice, this looks like convening unlikely collaborators, translating across informational, cultural, and institutional silos, and cultivating shared orientation, introducing people who should know each other, clarifying misunderstandings, and aligning local initiatives with broader efforts.

 This work primarily operates across nested systems.
 An individual exists within a locality, a locality within a bioregion, a bioregion within a planet.
 Each level has distinct dynamics and influences the others.
 Progress at one scale that contradicts another eventually collapses.